foundersandcoders/old-coursebook/patterns/week1/git-stash.md

   stash@{1}: WIP on master: c264051 Revert "added file_size"
   stash@{2}: WIP on master: 21d80a5 added number to log

-They are ordered in indexes, with 0 being your most recent stashing
+They are ordered in indexes, with 0 being your most recent stashing.

 You can reapply previous stashes with the command **git stash apply**.
 You can be slightly more specific by using the indexes with **git stash apply stash@{2}**